cesca95/TeleoperatedGroundRobot/README.md

 1. Imu Stream, a set of Android applications (mobile and wear) to stream IMU data from the smartwatch to an MQTT broker.
 For more feature follow [this guide](http://github.com/EmaroLab/imu_stream).

 1. Mosquitto on Ubuntu, to download it follow [this guide](https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-the-mosquitto-mqtt-messaging-broker-on-ubuntu-16-04).

+1. To install the required libraries for the Kinect Sensor follow the README in the src/kinect_listener folder.

 1. GAZEBO robotic simulator for ROS, to download it follow [this guide](http://gazebosim.org/tutorials?tut=ros_installing).